misachi/DarDB/README.md

 # DarDB
-A Relational Database Management System
+A storage engine for relational dbs